killing of sheep

 by: Donna

 You need to take that male out of there.
 How old is he?
-If he is young, it sounds like he is not ready to be alone with the animals, but even then, a well-bred Pyr would not kill their livestock.
-He doesn't have guardian instincts.
-His genetics probably play a big role in this.
+If he is young, it sounds like he is not ready to be alone with the animals.
+His genetics may play a role in this.

 Click here to add your own comments